Arboreta/arboreta-core/README.md

 ## dependencies and installation

-Arboreta depends on xlib, cairo, and pango, the debian packages for which are: libx11-dev, libcairo2-dev, and libpango1.0-dev.
+Arboreta depends on xlib, xkb, cairo, and pango, the debian packages for which are: libx11-dev, libxkbcommon-x11-dev, libcairo2-dev, and libpango1.0-dev.

 Arboreta requires quicklisp to run.
 It's been tested on sbcl, but should work on other CL implementations. to install quicklisp, head over to [quicklisp's website](https://www.quicklisp.org/beta/) and follow the instructions there.